-A trademark is a combination of letters, words, symbols and/or designs that distinguishes your goods and services from those of others in the marketplace.
+A trademark can protect letters, words, symbols, designs, tastes, textures, moving images, modes of packaging, holograms, sounds, scents, three-dimensional shapes, colours, or a combination of these used to distinguish your goods and services from those of others in the marketplace.

 It is important because over time, a trademark comes to stand not only for the actual goods or services you sell, but also for your reputation and your brand.